fish-shell/fish-shell/sphinx_doc_src/index.rst

 Autoloading functions
 ---------------------

 Functions can be defined on the commandline or in a configuration file, but they can also be automatically loaded.
+This has some advantages:

-This method of defining functions has several advantages.
-An autoloaded function becomes available automatically to all running shells.
-If the function definition is changed, all running shells will automatically reload the altered version.
-Startup time and memory usage is improved, etc.
+- An autoloaded function becomes available automatically to all running shells.
+- If the function definition is changed, all running shells will automatically reload the altered version.
+- Startup time and memory usage is improved, etc.

-Fish automatically searches through any directories in the list variable ``$fish_function_path``, and any functions defined are automatically loaded when needed.
-A function definition file must have a filename consisting of the name of the function plus the suffix '``.fish``'.
+When fish needs to load a function, it searches through any directories in the list variable ``$fish_function_path`` for a file with a name consisting of the name of the function plus the suffix '``.fish``' and loads the first it finds.

-By default, Fish searches the following for functions, using the first available file that it finds:
+By default ``$fish_function_path`` contains the following:

 - A directory for end-users to keep their own functions, usually ``~/.config/fish/functions`` (controlled by the ``XDG_CONFIG_HOME`` environment variable).
 - A directory for systems administrators to install functions for all users on the system, usually ``/etc/fish/functions`` (really ``$__fish_sysconfdir/functions``).